malmomani997/AL-Mosafer_QABackend/README.md

 Base URL and other configurations can be set in the global.properties file located in src/test/java/resources.

 ## Reporting
-Navigate to the Target package and look for **overview-features.html** copy the bath and open it on the browser
+Navigate to the Target package and look for **overview-features.html** copy the path and open it on the browser

 - **File location**
 ![idea64_FpjGsWBTtG](https://github.com/malmomani997/AL-Mosafer_QABackend/assets/145292080/196745b3-6148-4120-9739-e85c1b8b4ace)